FaraazArsath/FaraazArsath/README.md

 <img src="https://i.giphy.com/media/KzJkzjggfGN5Py6nkT/200.webp" width="100" align = "right">

-📊I'm a passionate Data Scientist and I am currently working as a Data Analyst in a Project Management Unit team for a government project.
+📊I'm a passionate Data Scientist.

-🙂I enjoy transforming complex challenges into actionable strategies by leveraging technology to solve real-world problems
+🙂I enjoy transforming complex challenges into actionable strategies by leveraging technology to solve real-world problems.

-👨‍💻 I constantly keep myself updated in AI by blogging, attending industry meetups, and participating in various events.
+👨‍💻I constantly keep myself updated in AI by blogging, attending industry meetups, and participating in various events.

 🌍 I actively contribute to Omdena community projects, which allows me to collaborate with like-minded professionals and work on real-world challenges in the field of AI and data science.
 This hands-on experience helps me stay at the forefront of emerging technologies and continuously enhance my skills. 🚀💡